About

 - Youth-Based Public Engagement (SCIC)

-Practitioners and experts gathered face-to-face, on the phone or through collaborative web platforms over a period of eight months to analyse past research and resources, to discuss challenges and opportunities for public engagement in their area and to identify good practices for implementing public engagement in the future.
+Practitioners and experts gathered face-to-face, on the phone or through collaborative web platforms over a period of eight months to analyze past research and resources, to discuss challenges and opportunities for public engagement in their area and to identify good practices for implementing public engagement in the future.

 The Inter-Council Network (ICN) is a dynamic network of provincial and regional member-based Councils for International Cooperation committed to social justice and social change.
 Rooted in communities across Canada and representing over 400 international cooperation organizations, we are leaders in public engagement at a local and regional level, and are recognized for bringing regional knowledge and priorities to the national level.

-Between 2011 and 2014 the ICN implemented a three year research program, Exploring Public Engagement Effectiveness in Canada, with the following objectives:- to develop a comprehensive understanding of public engagement for active global citizenship in Canada;
+Between 2011 and 2014 the ICN implemented a three year research program, Exploring Public Engagement Effectiveness in Canada, with the following objectives:

 - to learn and develop capacity about good practices for public engagement;